-Henry Ford and J. P. Morgan, the arch-capitalist financiers and the exceptionally wealthy tycoons are classical examples of the first type of characters, i. e. first personas who have managed to enter history books.
+Henry Ford and J. P. Morgan, the arch-capitalist financiers and the exceptionally wealthy tycoons are classical examples of the first type of characters, i.e. first personas who have managed to enter history books on account of their strong sense of vulnerability.
 Henry Fond experiences ecstasy because he has "caused a machine to replicate itself endlessly" (112), and established "the theory of industrial manufacture" which maintains that "not only the parts of the finished product be interchangeable but that men who build the products be themselves interchangeable parts" (113).
-At the core of Ford's invention is the idea of himself as the industry emperor, the absolute playwright, or first persona and people as mere individuals whose personal values and abilities are no longer cherished; they are neglected actors or ignored third personas, who play minor roles subject to Ford's wish.
+At the core of Ford's invention are economic, cognitive and social types of vulnerability.
+He fears competitions and losses and is worried over his self-esteem and social rank.
+Thus, his invention sustains the idea of himself as the industry emperor, the absolute playwright, or first persona and people as mere individuals whose personal values and abilities are no longer cherished; they are deemed as permanently vulnerable people, neglected actors or ignored third personas, who play minor roles subject to Ford's wish.

 Similarly, J. P. Morgan is gripped with the principle of volatility manifested by his beliefs on reincarnation and repetition.
 During a lunch visit paid by Ford to Morgan in his stylish home on Madison Avenue, Morgan unveils his faith in "universal patterns of order" that keep repeating themselves over time giving "meaning to the activity of this planet" (123).
 He also proposes his discovery of "a sacred tribe of heroes, a colony from the gods," i. e. first personas, "who are regularly born in every age to assist mankind" (118).
 Because he considers himself fit for a god, Morgan sees in Ford the resemblance to Seti I, the great Egyptian Pharaoh.
-At the heart of Morgan's notion is the idea of the double, and hence acting, a motif that suggests links with psychoanalytical theorizations, particularly the works of Otto Rank.
-In other words, Morgan's proposal is pertinent to Rank, who maintains that the narcissistic esteem of one's own ego, the horror of the destruction of the self, leads to the construction of an image similar to the self in the double, thus assuring oneself of a second life (1971, 85).
-In order to protect their achievements even further, they both agree to establish "the most secret and exclusive club in America, The Pyramid, of which they were the only members" (127).
-Importantly, Erving Goffman, who sees social interaction in our daily life from a "dramaturgical perspective," uses a similar term, "secret society," to label the relationships among members of any group of people working as a "team."
-According to Goffman, the players of such a "team" acknowledge to one another their own "codes" of acting, collude and cooperate voluntarily, to guarantee the success of their performance (1959, 105).
+Morgan's notion centers on the idea of the double, and hence acting, a motif that suggests links with vulnerability and psychoanalytical theorizations, particularly the works of Otto Rank.
+Put differently, Morgan's proposal is pertinent to Rank, who maintains that the narcissistic esteem of one's own ego, the horror of the destruction of the self (a strong sense of vulnerability), leads to the construction of an image similar to the self in the double.
+In this way, one assures a second life (1971, 85) and guards oneself against a state of vulnerability.

+In order to strengthen their immunity to vulnerability even further, they both agree to establish "the most secret and exclusive club in America, The Pyramid, of which they were the only members" (127).
+Importantly, Erving Goffman, who sees social interaction in our daily life from a "dramaturgical perspective," uses a similar term, "secret society," to label the relationships among members of any group of people working as a "team" (1959, 105).
 Likewise, the two money emperors are content they belong to a superior race, adhering to rules and norms preventing outsiders from joining or sharing its power.
 Believing their stage is the ideal type of acting endowed with superior moral sense, they mastermind a script, which they insist on and impose on others as they please, when they please.
-They, however, are not actors on the stage.
-Their elated positions as exalted first personas imply they impose roles tailored to their desires on neglected third personas while they have parts in a different script whose members are semi god figures or first personas.
+More important, they distance themselves from the stage where they are in contact with people, a source that causes vulnerability.
+Their elated positions as exalted first personas imply they impose roles tailored to their desires on neglected third personas while they have parts in a different script whose members are semi godly figures or first personas, immune to all forms of potential vulnerability.